15) 1973-74 North Carolina State Wolfpack

 2) 1968 UCLA Bruins

 7’2″ Lew Alcindor, the star center would change his name to Kareem Abdul-Jabbar only after averaging 26.4 points and 15.5 rebounds a game in college and winning an NBA title (the first of his six) with the Bucks.
+Plus you had John Wooden as a head coach and that doesn’t hurt.

 1) 1975-76 Indiana Hoosiers